 NOTE: If you are brand new to working with eyelets, take a look at our full step-by-step tutorial on inserting metal grommets and eyelets.

 - Pin the bands into position across the exact horizontal center of the pillow front panel.
 The raw edges of each band should be flush with the raw side edges of the main panel.
-There should be ¼” between the two inner finished edges.
+There should be approximately ¼” between the two inner finished edges.
+It is okay if your gap is a bit wider; you’ll simply see more of the lacing.
 Make sure the front band lines up exactly with the position of the back band.

 - Machine baste the raw edges of each band in place.